AriFordsham/GHCWiki/new-ghci-debugger.md

 - Allow breakpoints to be set by function name.
 Some questions: what about local functions?
 What about functions inside type class instances, and default methods of classes?
 (MODERATE)

 - Support Unicode in data constructor names inside info tables.
+Actually this should just be a matter of using the underlying fast string in the occname.
 (MODERATE)

 - Fix the slow search of the ticktree for larger modules, perhaps by keeping the ticktree in the module info, rather than re-generating it each time.
+Simon: I currently re-build the tick tree for a module every time I set a breakpoint.
+This seems rather ugly.
+I think it would be better to keep the tick tree inside the ModInfo, and thus only build the ticktree when the module is (re)loaded.
 (MODERATE)

 - Use a primop for inspecting the STACK_AP, rather than a foreign C call.
 (MODERATE)